-The water and heat measurement sector is strictly regulated by national legislation, Directives and Standards.
-Specifically, recommendations, standards and Directives must be adopted into law by the States that want to implement such regulations.
+The water and heat measurement sector is strictly regulated by national Standards, Directives and legislation.

 The European Metrological Directive was first published in the Italian Official Gazette in 2004, and implemented in Italy by Legislative Decree 22/2007.
 In May 2016, Legislative Decree 22/2007 was updated to finally incorporate the changes introduced by Directive 2014/32/EU.